Management Information Systems

 Selective Admission

-Admission to the pre-MIS phase of the program is open to any student who is admitted to NDSU.
-During the pre-MIS phase, a set of rigorous courses taken in business, computer science and mathematics is designed to give the student the proper background for the core courses.
-Pre-MIS majors are then admitted to the major program after completing the pre-courses required for the major program admission (i.e., ENGL 120, COMM 110, MATH 144, ECON 201 or ECON 202, and PSYC 111 or SOC 110) and have earned a cumulative GPA of at least a 2.50.
-Transfer students with appropriate course work may be admitted directly into the major program.
+Students who wish to study MIS at NDSU enroll as pre-MIS majors in the College of Business for the first semester of their freshman year.
+Pre-MIS majors are then admitted into the major after completing the pre-major courses (i.e., ENGL 120, COMM 110, MATH 144, ECON 201 or ECON 202, and PSYC 111 or SOC 110) with at least a C or higher and earning a cumulative GPA of at least 2.50.
+Transfer students with appropriate course work may be admitted directly into the major.
 Contact a professional advisor in the College of Business for more information.

 Computing Facilities